earlvanze/AMD-ROCm-Miner/README.md

 # AMD GPU Blockchain Miner Linux Image
-Dev userland for usb flash drive with full AMD ROCm and blockchain support.
+Ubuntu 16.04 developer userland for usb flash drives with full AMD ROCm and blockchain support.

-This reposity is used to archive my modifications in /root.
-The kernel is updated to <a href="https://github.com/M-Bab/linux-kernel-amdgpu-binaries">4.18.0 with M-Bab kernels</a>.
+This repository is used to archive my modifications in /root.
+The kernel is updated to <a href="https://github.com/M-Bab/linux-kernel-amdgpu-binaries">4.18.0 with M-Bab amdgpu kernels</a>.

 7.6 GB out of 10GB used, 4GB linux-swap partition filling up the remaining space.
 Feel free to slim it down further yourself and adjust in gparted as needed.